GrasSoft/360_ez_spinner/README.md

 # Introduction

 SpinWiz provides an intuitive interface that enables you to set up camera motion, lighting, and animation for one or more objects in just a few clicks.

-Please refer to this video for a quick intro tutorial
+Please refer to this video for a quick intro tutorial.

 # Features Overview